Anurenjini78/write-docker-actions/README.md

 In this repository we will be diving into the world of writing GitHub Actions!
 I will guide you through the process of writing a custom Docker based GitHub Actions.

-You may be asking yourself, "is Docker the only way to create custom GitHub Actions?"
+You may be asking yourself, "is Docker the only way eto create custom GitHub Actions?"

 Currently, there are **two** supported ways to create your own GitHub Actions: